status-im/nim-style-guide/src/interop.md

   echo "Hello from Nim
 ```

-In some languages such as `go`, it is hard to anticipate which thread code will be called from - in such cases, you can safely initialize the garbage collector in every exported function instead:
+In some languages such as [Go](./interop.go.md), it is hard to anticipate which thread code will be called from - in such cases, you can safely initialize the garbage collector in every exported function instead:

 ```nim
 template initializeMyLibrary() =